StanChart CEO takes charge of Iran probe talks

 Sands is also ready to attend a hearing set for Wednesday at which the London-based bank has been told by the New York banking regulator that it must demonstrate why its state banking licence should not be revoked over the transactions.

-A Standard Chartered spokesman said the bank was waiting to hear from the Department of Financial Services (DFS) what form the hearing will take.
+A Standard Chartered spokesman said on Tuesday the bank was waiting to hear from New York regulator, the Department of Financial Services (DFS), what form the hearing will take.
 The DFS has released no details of how the session will be conducted.

-"Peter is happy to go if that's appropriate," a Standard Chartered spokesman said on Tuesday.
+"Peter is happy to go if that's appropriate," a Standard Chartered spokesman said.

 Sands will work with the bank's lawyers, who are attempting to negotiate a settlement over the issue with U.S. authorities, the spokesman said.

-Last week, New York's Financial Services Superintendent Benjamin Lawsky alleged the bank had hidden Iran-linked transactions with a total value of $250 billion and called it a "rogue institution" for breaking U.S. sanctions.
+Last week, state Financial Services Superintendent Benjamin Lawsky said the bank hid Iran-linked transactions with a total value of $250 billion.
+Lawsky called Standard Chartered a "rogue institution" for breaking U.S. sanctions against Iran.

-Sands cut his vacation short when details of the New York regulator's allegations emerged.
+Sands had to cut his vacation short when details of the New York regulator's allegations emerged.

 He denied the allegations and said the total amount that failed to adhere to the sanctions was less than $14 million.
 He also said he was taken by "complete surprise" by the ferocity of Lawsky's attack, which he described as "disproportionate".